theupdateframework/taps/tap7.md

 being vulnerable to such attacks, which can happen before any data is transferred, or after the transfer of data has begun.

+## Summary of Steps for Conformance Testing
-Lastly, a summary of the steps that should be followed to test an updater for conformance to TUF are as follows:
+In summary, the steps that should be followed to test an Updater for conformance to the TUF Specification are as follows:

 ```
-(1) provide interface to updater that accepts metadata and exits with the
-    TAP 7 return codes.
+(1) Write Wrapper module per specifications above.
-(2) configure conformance tool to abide by the adopter's repository restrictions.
+(2) Configure conformance tool to abide by the adopter's repository restrictions.
-(3) configure conformance tool to convert JSON metadata to the encoding used
-    by the adopter, if necessary.
-(4) run conformance tool and confirm that all tests are passed.
+(3) Run conformance tool and confirm that all tests are passed.
 ```

 # Security Analysis